Gregorian, mahogany, plinth table, with a tilting, one-piece round top

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+Neoclassical furniture, associated with Louis XVI style, also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy pedestals, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy pedestals, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly defined chest furniture.
 During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially crucial when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of prestigious antique furniture is originality.
-And this is ultimately important from the buyer’s perspective, as the market is flooded with many forgeries.
+The most important aspect of prestigious antique furniture is originality.
+And this is ultimately crucial for the buyer, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details